MagicBoUNSW/UdaciCards/README.md

     + Download : https://expo.io/tools
     + Use Camera Iphone to scan the QR code
     + Then click Expo icon

+### Platforms

++ I used iOS devices to test this app.

+### Errors

+if you get this error : Unable to resolve "./environment/muteWarnings.fx" from "node_modules/expo/build/Expo.fx.expo.js"

++ Solution : run the command : expo r -c

 If you get this error: TaskQueue: Error with task: undefined is not an object (evaluating '_this.view._component.measureInWindow') in react native

 + Go to the dir node_modules/react-native-safe-area-view/index.js and update: